Humanity & Inclusion are taking the Stop Bombing Civilians campaign to the UK Parliament and we need your support.

 Other statistics you could use (we recommend selecting two points):

 - Ask the government to ensure that the most effective policies and procedures are in place to maximise the protection of civilians.

 This should include but is not limited to updating the UK’s Protection of Civilians in Conflict Strategy to include a focus on the use of explosive weapons in populated areas.
-The UK government has recognised that there are humanitarian concerns over the use of explosive weapons in populated areas but can and should increase its efforts to protect civilians.

 - Show support for the campaign by signing the Stop Bombing Civilians petition at http://bit.ly/ProtectCivilians-HI and sharing on social media.

 We are here to help!